CrashsLanding/petfinder-searcher/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/CrashsLanding/petfinder-searcher/tree/master)

 You have found a sweet stand-alone petfinder search app.
 All you need to get it up and running is a Heroku account and your petfinder API credentials.
+It can be run as a standalone application or embedded in your existing website with an iframe.

 # React Front-End